In the Beginning

 To be honest, I was neither upset or surprised by all of this.
 Retail stores have been struggling with the secular nature of the “Holiday Season” and have wondered what to do about the “Christmas” part of it.
 Some companies, like Wal-Mart, have chosen to stay with the traditional “Merry Christmas” while many other companies have chosen to go with the more politically-correct “Happy Holidays”.
 I wasn’t even bothered that the nativities were neatly hidden in the back of the store.

 But what did bother me is that there wasn’t any sign of any of the other holidays in the “Holiday Season” display.
 Nothing at all existed for those that were celebrating Kwanza.
 And what little existed in the store for Hanukkah wasn’t found in the “Holiday Season” section.
 I found it all halfway across the store on the end of the office supplies aisle.

 So it seems that the “Holiday Season” according to Target has something to do with the birth of Christ, but they don’t want to come right out and say it.
 It’s the hidden meaning behind it all.
 Which made it easy for me to skip Christmas this year.

 Robyn and I made a promise to each other as we stood in those aisles trying to find the word “Christmas” associated with all of those decorations and fake trees.
-This was NOT how we were going to raise Elisabeth.
+This was NOT how we were going to raise Elwood.
 We would not succumb to the temptation of making Christmas something that it is not.
 Now, more than ever, it was important for us to put our foot down.
 We were going to SKIP CHRISTMAS!!